 Professor Carukshi was awarded a commonwealth fellowship in 2014 to explore novel technology enabled approaches in lifestyle modification.
 Her unique contribution to NCD research was as the sole corresponding member representing Sri Lanka and co-author in the 2008-2010 Global Burden of Disease Project to produce comprehensive estimates of nutrient estimates.
-She has been the recipient of NRC President’s award for excellence in research on 9 consecutive years and 2 NRC merit awards.
+She has been the recipient of NRC President’s award for excellence in research on 10 consecutive years and 3 NRC merit awards.
 She has also received Vice Chancellor’s Award for Excellence in Research awarded by the University of Colombo – 2017.

 She has presented her work in abstract form in over 150 scientific conferences and won many international and national awards/prizes.
 She is the co-editor of the journal of College of Community Physicians of Sri Lanka.